- Basics

 SIM control can be disabled with Knox Guard when needed as mobile device ownership is changed or a new subscription plan applied.
 SIM control can be disabled either individually, collectively, or in bulk.

-- Invoke the ACTIONS drop-down menu from the top, right-hand side, of the Devices screen and select Manage device > Disable SIM control.
+- Invoke the ACTIONS drop-down menu from the top right-hand side of the Devices page and select Manage device > Disable SIM control.

-- The Disable SIM control screen prompts whether the selected device are to be rejected.
+- The Disable SIM control screen prompts whether the selected devices are to be disabled.
 Select CONFIRM to proceed.
-A notification message displays on the top portion of the Devices screen stating the selected device have their SIM control disabled.
+A notification message displays on the top portion of the Devices screen stating the selected devices have their SIM control disabled.

 Enable SIM control in bulk

-A standardized CSV template is available to select devices in bulk using their IMEI.
+A standardized CSV template is available to select devices in bulk using their IMEIs.
 The maximum number of devices that can be selected in one CSV bulk upload is 10,000.

 To bulk enable devices: